mkeremavci/OvO-Data-Scraping/README.md

 You should use the command below to collect the election results of each poll with the Ovo API:

     python main.py

+### Processing Data

+You should use the following command to post-process the data:

+    python process.py